 - when a veteran dies while receiving care at a VA hospital or a facility under contract with the VA to provide care.

-Some benefits do apply to all honorably discharged veterans, and some veterans may be eligible for that will help with funeral and burial costs.
+Some VA death benefits do apply to all honorably discharged veterans, and some veterans may be eligible for allowances that will help with funeral and burial costs.
 However, even under the most generous circumstances, the allowances fall far short of the actual costs of a funeral or cremation, and the family needs to make up the difference.
-This is why can be very beneficial.
+This is why planning and funding final arrangements ahead of time can be very beneficial.

 - If the veteran died on or after September 11, 2001: $2,000